loda-lang/loda-lang.github.io/list6.markdown

 * [A314040](https://oeis.org/A314040) ([program](/edit/?oeis=314040)): Coordination sequence Gal.4.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314048](https://oeis.org/A314048) ([program](/edit/?oeis=314048)): Coordination sequence Gal.6.618.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](https://oeis.org/A314049) ([program](/edit/?oeis=314049)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314051](https://oeis.org/A314051) ([program](/edit/?oeis=314051)): Coordination sequence Gal.5.308.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314056](https://oeis.org/A314056) ([program](/edit/?oeis=314056)): Coordination sequence Gal.4.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314057](https://oeis.org/A314057) ([program](/edit/?oeis=314057)): Coordination sequence Gal.6.635.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314067](https://oeis.org/A314067) ([program](/edit/?oeis=314067)): Coordination sequence Gal.3.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314096](https://oeis.org/A314096) ([program](/edit/?oeis=314096)): Coordination sequence Gal.4.73.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314110](https://oeis.org/A314110) ([program](/edit/?oeis=314110)): Coordination sequence Gal.6.200.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314111](https://oeis.org/A314111) ([program](/edit/?oeis=314111)): Coordination sequence Gal.5.289.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314112](https://oeis.org/A314112) ([program](/edit/?oeis=314112)): Coordination sequence Gal.4.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314117](https://oeis.org/A314117) ([program](/edit/?oeis=314117)): Coordination sequence Gal.6.330.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314141](https://oeis.org/A314141) ([program](/edit/?oeis=314141)): Coordination sequence Gal.5.290.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.